 PRIME (Prevention + Return-to-Work + Insurance Management for Employers/Employees) is the Workplace Health & Safety Compensation Commission’s (i.e., WorkplaceNL’s) employer incentive program which rewards employers that have sound occupational health and safety and return-to-work policies, program and practices and favourable claims costs.
 In order for a construction company to be eligible for PRIME refunds from WorkplaceNL it must be COR™ certified and in good standing as of December 31st each year.
 More information on the PRIME refund is available from WorkplaceNL.

-A company achieves COR™ certification through participation in training, development of a health and safety program and participation in third party verification of the implementation of the program – refer to the Five Steps to Certification.
+A company achieves COR™ certification through participation in training, development of a health and safety program and participation in third party verification of the implementation of the program – refer to the Four Steps to Certification.
 Throughout the certification process, the NLSCA will issue the company a Letter of Good Standing (LoGs) to indicate that they have met the COR™ program requirements.
 Similarly, once certified, the NLCSA will continue to issue Letters of Good Standing provided that the company continues to meet the COR™ maintenance (Internal/External Audit) requirements.

-That depends largely on how quickly the company moves through the Five Steps to Certification, and any additional training requirements, but most companies achieve their Certificate of Recognition™ within 4 to 6 months of starting the process, and almost all companies achieve COR™ certification within 12 months from the completion of the 5-day COR™ training.
+That depends largely on how quickly the company moves through the Four Steps to Certification, and any additional training requirements, but most companies achieve their Certificate of Recognition™ within 4 to 6 months of starting the process, and almost all companies achieve COR™ certification within 12 months from the completion of the 5-day COR™ training.

 The NLCSA will send you a reminder letter and a blank Internal Audit instrument approximately 90 days before your Internal Audit is due.
 The letter will list the supporting documentation to be included with your audit.
 This may include: minutes from recent toolbox meetings; OHS Committee minutes; inspections; hazard assessments; monthly safety summary; maintenance documentation; annual comprehensive hazard assessment; fall protection inspection reports, a copy of the ESRTW program (for Large PRIME assessment employers only), and/or other documentation, as applicable.